OpenNews/opennews-website/what/community/scholarships/index.md

 Our community is building a more equitable future for journalism, and we offer programs like this because we believe in the [power of a network effect](/blog/scholarships-networks/).
 By helping one journalist develop and share their skills, we can help whole communities of practice.

-We love it when we can help people take what they've learned to an event to share, or take their next career step in a leadership training, an advanced workshop, a conference with other journalists who share their background.
+We love to help people participate in programs where they share something they've learned, or take their next career step in a leadership training, an advanced workshop, or a conference with other journalists who share their background.
 We know cost can keep people from accessing these opportunities, and part of creating a more equitable industry is mitigating barriers like these as much as we can.

 ## Who should apply